Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

 The Manager **MUST** persist the Peer ID, name and Manager address of each Peer with whom the Peer has negotiated Contracts.

-It is **RECOMMENDED** to implement a retry and backoff mechanism in case the contract propagation fails.
+It is **RECOMMENDED** to implement a retry and backoff mechanism in case the Contract propagation fails.

 #### Signatures